 When borrowers draw down on their cash credit or utilize their merchandise credit to purchase merchandise on our marketplace, they may choose between several installment plans of different durations and service fees.
+The terms of the loans are clearly stated in the electronic borrowing agreements borrowers enter into with us upon drawdowns:

-Borrowers make required installment payments through their Alipay account in accordance with the terms of their cash or merchandise credit products, which generally require fixed weekly or monthly payments that typically range from one to six weeks or from one to six months for cash credit products and from one to 12 months for merchandise credit products as of the date of this prospectus.
+- Installments.
+Borrowers are generally required to make fixed weekly or monthly payments.
+The combined total represents the loan principal and service fees charged to borrowers. - Durations.
+Durations of loans facilitated typically range from one to six weeks or from one to six months for cash credit products and from one to 12 months for merchandise credit products as of the date of this prospectus.
 Historically, we also offered merchandise credit products that require monthly payments ranging up to 24 months.
-In the nine months ended September 30, 2016, the average duration of loans under our cash credit products was approximately 2.4 months, and under our merchandise credit products was approximately 13.0 months.
-Borrowers may also pay off their account balance in full at any time, although the total amount of repayment, including the service fees, will remain the same as a full duration loan.
+In the nine months ended September 30, 2016, the average duration of loans under our cash credit products was approximately 2.4 months, and under our merchandise credit products was approximately 13.0 months. - Prepayments.
+Borrowers may pay off their account balance in full at any time, although the total amount of repayment, including the service fees, will remain the same as a full duration loan. - Penalty fee.
+A penalty fee for late payment is clearly disclosed in the agreement and will be imposed as a daily penalty rate of the amount past due. - Repayment method.
 Repayments are made through the borrower's Alipay account.

-The borrower may continue to utilize his or her credit as long as the borrower has made the requisite payments in a timely manner, and there are unused credit remaining.
+The borrower may continue to utilize his or her credit as long as the borrower has made the requisite payments in a timely manner, and there are unused credit remaining, subject to our approval at the time of each drawdown request.
+Borrowers are not allowed to roll over loans facilitated under cash credit products or merchandise credit products upon maturity or otherwise change the terms of the loans.